wp-plugins/8tracks-shortcode/readme.txt

 == Frequently Asked Questions ==

+= Can I customize the plugin's output? =

+Yes!
+I've added a div around the iframes, which has this id: "tracks-div."
+The iframe has a class also: "tracks-iframe."

+Just add your custom css, and you're good to go!

 = I don't want to use HTML5, and I don't want to say flash="yes" in every single shortcode.
 What can I do? =

 I hear you.
 Change is hard.
 From your dashboard, go to plugins > editor > 8tracks-shortcode > 8tracks-shortcode.php.